thunder/thunder-distribution/README.md

 [![Build Status](https://travis-ci.com/thunder/thunder-distribution.svg?branch=8.x-4.x)](https://travis-ci.com/thunder/thunder-distribution)

 Thunder is a Drupal 8 distribution for professional publishers.
-It consists of the current Drupal 8 functionality, lots of useful modules from publishers and industry partners, and an environment which makes it easy to install, deploy and add new functionality.
+It consists of the current Drupal 8 functionality, lots of useful modules for publishers, and an environment which makes it easy to install, deploy and add new functionality.

 ## Installing Thunder